Everything You Need to Know About Artificial Turf

 Short artificial turf blades (less than 30mm) are the least natural looking.
 You may choose a shorter pile height if you are installing artificial turf for your pets or for a putting green, but for general use, try a medium pile height.

-For the most natural-looking artificial turf, you want to select a pile height between 30mm and 37mm.
+For the most natural-looking artificial turf, you want to select a pile height between 30mm and 50.8mm, with 44.45mm being the most popular.
 This range is the most versatile for the landscape as it will look good with regular traffic without being too short.

 Artificial Turf Colors

 Though we often want our artificial turf to look as natural as possible, artificial turf now comes in pink, purple, blue, orange and yellow as well as the traditional green hues.
 You may want to try these colors for an indoor sunroom or around your pool.
 Another application is for sports fields to show off team colors or sports field lines.